cronvel/terminal-kit/doc/documentation.md

 <a name="ref.quick"></a>
 ## Quick examples

-Some examples (note that if you execute all at once, some examples overwrite seach other) :
+Some examples (note that if you execute all at once, some examples overwrite each other) :

 ```js
 // Require the lib, get a working terminal